 School Improvement Programme

-Powys schools will receive £2m investment in coming financial year as part of a major improvement plan, if a recommendation is approved by the county council's cabinet.
+More than £5m will be spent on Powys schools in coming three financial years as part of a major improvement plan, following a decision by Powys County Council's cabinet.